CharlesFerreiraO/Bicycle_case_project/README.md

 # Scenario

-I'm a junior data analyst where I'm part of a marketing team for a bike rental company and I've been given the role of figuring out customers' average time on bikes
+I'm a junior data analyst, I'm part of a marketing team at a bike rental company and I was tasked with finding out the average time customers use bikes from 2019 and 2020.

 # Analysis process